Reports

 • Enterprise

-Similar to a sheet, you can send, share and publish a report.
+Similar to a sheet, you can send, share, and publish a report.
 You can also edit, group, summarize, and sort the data in the report.

-You can share reports with anyone who is also shared to the underlying sheets populating the report.
-If you do not want to share the underlying sheets to your audience, publish your report, or display it in a dashboard.
-This way you ensure your audience only sees the high-level information you want to display.
+• If you don’t want to share the underlying sheets with your audience, publish your report, or display it in a dashboard.
+This way you ensure that your audience only sees the high-level information you want to display.

 There are two types of reports available: row reports and sheet summary reports.